Owl Activities for Kindergarten and First Grade

 If you would like to know more about using interactive read aloud books in kindergarten and first grade, check out this blog post:

-This adorable story is full of owl facts!
+One reason why I love White Owl, Barn Owl is that it’s full of owl facts!
 Since students are learning about owls, this is a great opportunity to teach students about how we build our schema using informational text.

 Kids love the visual aid and SEEING what they’ve learned, as well as what they may already know.